akermes/akermes.github.io/projects.md

 ## Cybersecurity Training Modules
 *These modules were created for the Master of Science in Cyber Security program at University of North Dakota.*

+### <a href="https://lmscontent.embanet.com/Media/UND/CSCI587/CSCI587-w03-m01/" target="_blank">Nmap Scanning Tree</a>
+A detailed overview of Nmap scanning techniques and their applications in vulnerability assessment.

 ### <a href="https://lmscontent.embanet.com/Media/UND/CSCI587/CSCI587-w06-m02/" target="_blank">Social Engineering Scenarios</a>
 An interactive module that introduces learners to real-life social engineering attacks and how to recognize them.